New Evidence Suggests Tara Reade’s Mother Knew of Allegations in 1993

 Though the Intercept story doesn’t confirm that the Larry King caller was indeed Reade’s mother, some biographical details do match up.
 The caller and Reade’s mother, who died in 2016, lived in San Luis Obispo County in August 1993, and Reade would have just left Biden’s office around the time of the call.
 Reade told the Intercept in previous interviews that her mother had called into the Larry King Show, though she couldn’t recall the date.

+Hours after the Intercept published its report, the conservative Media Research Group published a clip of the episode in question; Reade confirmed to Holly Otterbein of Politico that she could hear her mother’s voice.

 Reade has said that in 1993, Biden pushed her up against a wall in the Senate complex, kissed her, and then digitally penetrated her underneath her skirt.
-In 2019, she told reporters that the former vice-president had touched her neck and ran his fingers through her hair on several occasions, which made her one of over a half dozen women to say that Biden had kissed or touched them in ways that made them uncomfortable.
+In 2019, she told reporters that the former vice president had touched her neck and ran his fingers through her hair on several occasions, which made her one of over a half dozen women to say that Biden had kissed or touched them in ways that made them uncomfortable.

 Through representatives, Biden has consistently denied assaulting Reade, and it is generally difficult for journalists to prove that a sexual assault definitively occurred.
 Deficiencies in the criminal-justice system and the fear and stigma associated with public identification as a victim of sexual abuse can also prevent a person from reporting an attack to the police, let alone the press.
 But key aspects of Reade’s account — namely, that she told friends and relatives about the incident — have proven true.
 The New York Times previously confirmed that Reade told a friend about the attack when it allegedly occurred.
 “Another friend and a brother of Ms. Reade’s said she told them over the years about a traumatic sexual incident involving Mr. Biden,” the Times reported.

-Note: This post has been updated as new information became available.